On the Mediating Field in a Conformally Transformed Einstein Equation: Theory

-Similarly, ignoring the spatially dependent contribution, one arrives at the static value of the cosmological constant for an electron mass $\Lambda_{el}=4.02363\times{10}^{25}{m}^{-2}$.
-At the Compton wavelength of an electron $r=l_{c}$, the spatial dependence of the cosmological constant once again begins to dominate $\Lambda_{el}=4.69424\times{10}^{25}{m}^{-2}$.
-The large discrepancy from the astronomical value has been pointed out by physicists for decades \cite{SeanCarrol_Cosmo,Zeldovich_Cosmo}.
-Here, a natural variation in the value of $\Lambda$ is present simply by the consideration of the conformal factor.
-For a more accurate expression of the cosmological constant, particularly in the quantum regime (where the quantum vacuum plays a more fundamental role), one can use the generalized expression in Eq.~\ref{cosmo_secret}.
+Similarly, ignoring the spatially dependent contribution, one arrives at a static value of the cosmological constant for an electron mass $\Lambda_{el}=4.02363\times{10}^{25}{m}^{-2}$.
+At the Compton wavelength of an electron $r=\ell_{c}$, the spatially quadratic radial term once again begins to dominate, resulting in $\Lambda_{el}=4.69424\times{10}^{25}{m}^{-2}$.
+This value may further change as a result of the increasing importance of the mediating field in the generalized expression of Eq.~(\ref{cosmo_secret}).
+The large discrepancy of the expansion in the small mass regime compared to its astronomical value is evident, equating to an unequivocable 77 orders.